alanbouo/vibex/CONTRIBUTING.md

-# Contributing to X Enhancer
+# Contributing to Vibex

-Thank you for your interest in contributing to X Enhancer!
+Thank you for your interest in contributing to Vibex!
 This document provides guidelines for contributing to the project.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/x-enhancer.git`
+2. Clone your fork: `git clone https://github.com/yourusername/vibex.git`
 3. Create a branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Test your changes